 The SMU Admission Committee makes the following additional recommendations for home-schooled students to help them be as competitive as possible in the admission process:

-- The admission committee will need something to help us measure your success as a student in your home-school program.
+The admission committee will need something to help us measure your success as a student in your homeschool program.
 We understand that an official transcript may not be available.
-If this is the case, please submit some type of transcript and/or course descriptions so that we can fully understand your program and what was used to determine proficiency in each academic area.
+If this is the case, please submit a transcript with a consistent grading scheme and/or course descriptions including textbook titles so that we can fully understand your program and what was used to determine proficiency in each academic area.

-- The counselor recommendation should come from the individual who has coordinated your home school experience and can provide information about the curriculum you used.
+- The counselor recommendation should come from the individual who has coordinated your educational experience and can provide information about the curriculum you used.